"

 Placement Accessibility

-If students feel they may require adjustments to their placement conditions, they should make an appointment with UQ Student Services for a Student Access Plan (SAP).
+• If you need adjustments for your placement, make an appointment with UQ Student Services for a Student Access Plan (SAP).

-It is the students responsibility to communicate their SAP to the WIL Placement Coordinator.
+• It is your responsibility to communicate your SAP to the WIL Placement Coordinator.

-If you have any questions or concerns in relation to your Fitness to Practice, contact, your WIL Partnerships Coordinator.
+• For questions or concerns about Fitness to Practice, contact your WIL Partnerships Coordinator.

 License